-The taxpayer was a bona fide resident of the United Kingdom but was working on international waters (oil field).
+The taxpayer was a bona fide resident in the UK but was working on international waters (oil field).
 Question: How can he avoid dual taxation: Foreign Earned Income Exclusion, Foreign Tax Credit?

 Cool stuff.
 So, as discussed in Income earned on international waters, it can not be excluded using the Foreign Earned Income Exclusion since it was not earned in a foreign country.